hmccode/hmccode.github.io/_posts/2017-03-04-mosaic-digital-memberships.md

 The digital service attempts to minimize dependency on Oracle as much as possible:

 - The Mobile Apps controller processes the `login`', `register device`, `invite friends`, `generate discount codes`, `generate pin code`, `retrieve static vouchers`, `retrieve dynamic vouchers` and `retrieve offers` directly against the digital membership.
-This will the API to scale much better and keep the digital membership refreshed.
+This will make the API to scale much better and keep the digital membership refreshed.
 - The POS Agents and the back office controllers look up the digital membership.
 If found, they process the requests (validation, redemption, un-redemption and tracking) against the digital membership directly.
 If not found, they will run the requests against Oracle directly as it used to do.

 ### Oracle Requests